AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 For the purposes of ML, we don't care about decompression at all.
 What would be better to know is how small a program can be if we're only willing to spend exponential, quadratic, linear, etc. effort with respect to the length of the string we're compressing.
 Are these problems solvable?
 I have a suspicion that feedforward NNs are essentially solving a subset of the linear effort case.

+This is an area which has been explored quite a bit; by the paper on [Universal almost optimal compression](https://arxiv.org/pdf/1911.04268.pdf) I mentioned earlier, for instance.
+I would like to explore this area in the future, and I believe it will be of tremendous importance for making compression practical for machine learning.

 ---

-Here another idea.
+Here's another idea.
 This one is original to me, but I wouldn't be surprised if someone came up with something similar.
 Some models of computation can be run backward, nondeterministically.
 Specifically, models where every state can be reached in one step by only a finite number of transitions.
 This *can't* be done with the lambda calculus.
 If we were in a state λ x . λ f . f x x, that could have been reached in one step by
 ```
 λx . (λ y . λ f . f y y) x
 (λx . x) (λ x . λ f . f x x)